jamesjacko/ToDoList/notes.md

 ## ToDoList App
 Explains code structure and logic.
-This todo app is made up of the following element, events, and functions:
+This todo app is made up of the following elements, events, and functions:

 ### elements